ExchangeUnion/docs/User Guide.md

 raiden	Waiting for sync
 xud	Waiting for sync
 ```

+`xud ctl` takes [`xucli` commands](https://api.exchangeunion.com), like `getinfo`.
+Once everything is up and running, you can check existing orders of your connected peers with `orderbook` and issue an order, e.g. `sell 0.1 btc/dai 9998`.
+Check your `balance` before and after the swap to see it changing.

 ## Beware

 Raiden currently requires direct channels with trading partners to swap reliably.
 We have a temporary check in place, that discards raiden-related orders (all pairs which include WETH, DAI...), if `xud` can't find a direct channel to the trading partner.
 You can switch this check off by setting `raidenDirectChannelChecks=false` in your `xud.conf`.
 Before you do that, read [this explainer of the issue](https://github.com/ExchangeUnion/xud/issues/1068).

 ## Other useful things

+* Unfortunately docker doesnt play nice with VPN's.
+We'll fix that in future, for the time being please disconnect VPNs running directly on your system.
-* We placed `xud` & `lnd` behind TOR on default, which does away with the need to open ports
+* We placed `xud` & `lnd` behind TOR on default, which improves privacy and does away with the need to open ports
 * `xud ctl` allows to use an underlying client's cli:
 ```bash
 #Simnet